nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 2.10.
 Saving the data

-Address book data are saved in the hard disk automatically after any command that changes the data.<br>
+TaskIt data are saved in the hard disk automatically after any command that changes the data.<br>
 There is no need to save manually.

 ## 3. FAQ